Mamenchisaurus: Mamenchisaurus sanjiangensis

-Other Mamenchisaurus species and material
+Other referred species and material

 Other species of Mamenchisaurus have been named over the years.
-In some cases, species from other genera have been transferred to Mamenchisaurus, but there is disagreement with the referral's validity.
+In some cases, species from other genera have been transferred to Mamenchisaurus, but the validity of the referrals is disputed by other researchers.
 Some of these species are based on fragmentary remains and have been considered undiagnostic.
-Others are considered as invalid or as nomina nuda.
+Others are considered invalid or as nomina nuda.

-In 1976, Hou, Chao and Chu named a new genus, Zigongosaurus fuxiensis.
+In 1976, Hou, Chao, and Chu named a new genus, Zigongosaurus fuxiensis.
 Known from at least four specimens from the Upper Shaximiao Formation.
-The type specimen (CV 02501) included skull material; maxilla, dentary, and basioccipital.
-Additional material includes dorsal vertebrae, pubis, and ischium.
-Since Zigongosaurus was described, other researchers have disagreed on whether the genus is valid.
-In 1983, Dong, Zhou and Zhang assigned some of the remains to the similarly named Omeisaurus fuxiensis, and the rest to Omeisaurus junghsiensis.
+The type specimen (CV 02501) included skull material: maxilla, dentary, and basioccipital.
+Additional postcranial material includes dorsal vertebrae, pubis, and ischium.
+Since the description of Zigongosaurus, other researchers have disagreed over whether the genus is valid.
+In 1983, Dong, Zhou, and Zhang assigned some of the remains to the similarly named Omeisaurus fuxiensis, and the rest to Omeisaurus junghsiensis.
 Zhang and Chen assigned the remains to Mamenchisaurus as M. fuxiensis in 1996.
 Li and Cai considered it a nomen nudum in 1997.
 In 1999, Valérie Martin-Rolland considered Zigongosaurus a valid genus.
 Wang and colleagues considered it undiagnostic in 2019.

-Another species, "Mamenchisaurus guangyuanensis", has not been formally described, making it a nomen nudum.
+Another species, "Mamenchisaurus guangyuanensis", has not been formally described and is therefore a nomen nudum.
 It is known from the remains of several individuals, ranging from juvenile to adult, from the Upper Shaximiao Formation.
-The largest individuals were estimated to have a length of 16 m.
+The largest individuals were estimated to be 16 m long.
 It was originally described by Zhang Suping in her 1981 thesis as "Omeisaurus guangyuanensis", but in 1997, Li and Cai listed it as a species of Mamenchisaurus.
 Like Mamenchisaurus, but unlike Omeisaurus, it shows bifurcated neural spines and procoelous caudal vertebrae.
 It was considered non-diagnostic by Wang and colleagues in 2019.

-M. yunnanensis was described by Fang and colleagues in 2004, from the Anning Formation in the Sichuan Basin, Yunnan.
+M. yunnanensis was described in 2004 by Fang and colleagues based on a specimen from the Anning Formation in the Sichuan Basin, Yunnan.
 The type specimen consisted of disarticulated forelimb, hindlimb, and pelvic material.
 Wang and colleagues questioned the assignment to Mamenchisaurus in 2019.
+In 2025, Dai and colleagues argued that, because the species lacks a detailed description and it has not been included in a phylogenetic analysis, its position within Mamenchisauridae, or even its validity, should be treated with caution.

-In 1988, He and colleagues considered Omeisaurus changshouensis to be closer to Mamenchisaurus based on features of the caudal vertebrae.
+In 1988, He and colleagues considered Omeisaurus changshouensis to be more closely related to Mamenchisaurus based on features of the caudal vertebrae.
 In 2019, Tan and colleagues agreed with this assessment.
-In 1996, Zhang and Chen considered Omeisaurus changshouensis and Omeisaurus gongjianensis as referrable to Mamenchisaurus.
+In 1996, Zhang and Chen considered Omeisaurus changshouensis and Omeisaurus gongjianensis as referable to Mamenchisaurus.
 However, in 2004, Upchurch considered O. changshouensis undiagnosable.